How to Blow Out a Sprinkler System

 Recommended Air Compressors For Winterizing Sprinklers

-Some recommend using a gasoline-powered air compressor because of their portability and lack of electrical reliance, which can potentially be dangerous to use while blowing out water lines.
-Either way, the compressor ratings we recommend to start at are 20+ CFM at 50 PSI and can consistently hold those values for at least 5 minutes at a time during use.
+Either way, for businesses and professionals, we recommend air compressors that can provide 20+ CFM at 50 PSI and consistently hold those values for at least 5 minutes at a time during use.
 Whether this is a gas, electric, stationary, or portable compressor is up to you to decide.

 Sprinkler Blowout FAQs